Keynotes: Max Saunders (King’s College London), Martina Wagner-Egelhaaf (University of Münster)

 There is no critical consensus regarding the term autofiction.
 Some see it as describing any novel with autobiographical elements, others apply more restrictive definitions.
 This conference seeks to bring together different theoretical approaches to autofiction, to explore the validity of the concept and to think about how different definitions and traditions influence our reading of works at the intersection of fiction and autobiography.
 The discussion thus far has been taking place mainly in Francophone, German, Scandinavian, and Anglophone theory and with reference to case studies from these contexts.
 In this conference we intend to consider these traditions in comparison and crucially to broaden the discussion to other languages and geo-political areas.
 We are particularly interested in exploring how autofictional texts negotiate and challenge concepts of gender, race, and cultural and national identity.
 In comparing different theoretical approaches and drawing on new case studies, we hope that the discussion arising in this conference will also generate a closer engagement with the term ‘autofiction’ itself, reflecting on different definitions, potential alternatives and its usefulness as a theoretical concept.

-Please find the conference programme (PDF) and information on travel and accommodation (Word) below:
+Please find the conference programme (PDF), information on travel and accommodation (Word) and the abstract booklet (PDF) below:

 Please book for the conference via this link.